-Inspections of generators of hazardous waste are required by State law, to protect human health and the environment.
-A typical inspection includes a walk-through and viewing of waste generating and storage areas, and review of documentation including shipping documents (manifests and bills of lading), contingency plans, and other hazardous waste documents.
-Upon presentation of credentials, an Investigator may seek permission to inspect or investigate any portion of the property, fixtures, or other appurtenances belonging to or used by a person whose activity is required to be in compliance.
+Hazardous Waste inspections and investigations are authorized by Vermont statutes (10 V.S.A. § 8005).
+A typical hazardous waste inspection includes a walk-through and viewing of areas of waste generation and storage; and a review of documentation including waste profiles, inventory and inspection documents, Contingency Plans, and Personnel Training records.
+Upon presentation of credentials, an investigator may seek permission to inspect or investigate any portion of the property, fixtures, or other appurtenances belonging to or used by a person whose activity is required to be in regulatory compliance.
 Inspections of Hazardous Waste Generators are typically unannounced so that normal operating conditions can be observed.

 - Whether or not the generator has been the subject of a prior enforcement action.
-The Vermont Hazardous Waste schedules inspections in order to determine if violations have been corrected or to confirm continuing compliance.
+The Vermont Hazardous Waste Program schedules inspections in order to determine if violations have been corrected or to confirm continuing compliance.

 Types of Facilities or Sites Inspected:

 - Generators - those that generate hazardous waste;

 - Treatment, storage, or disposal facility (TSDF) - those sites which use land and structures for treating, storing, and disposing of hazardous waste; and

 - Transporters - those that transport hazardous waste.

 - Non-Generators - those that have not notified as hazardous waste handlers are inspected typically in response to a complaint of improper handling/storage of hazardous waste.

 Types of Inspections:

 - Compliance Assistance Visit (CAV) is a technical, site-specific compliance assistance visit and is conducted onsite without the threat of enforcement (unless there is the discovery of a high priority violation or an acute violation).
 A CAV does not include evaluation events that would qualify as another inspection type, such as a compliance evaluation inspection (CEI).